-Stress affects most of us in every way from environmental factors such as a fast-approaching deadline, to psychological factors like not knowing how to create a website by ourselves.
+Stress affects most of us in every way from environmental factors such as a fast-approaching deadline, to psychological factors like not knowing how to create a website or learn how to become an entrepreneur by ourselves.
 No matter the cause, your heart starts to beat fast, your breath becomes short, and you enter this state known as the “fight-or-flight” response.
 In that state, your immediate thought is to either fight off the stress quickly or run away - perhaps acting irrational or quitting your job in the worst possible scenarios.

 Consistently entering the “fight-or-flight” response state will cause chronic stress, which can result in major health complications.
 We aren’t here to scare you though, we’re here to help you take control of it by tackling the number one cause of tension in most people’s lives first: Work stress!

 Here are 10 tips on how to deal with stress at work: